 What is the National Rural Employment Guarantee Act (NREGA)?

-What are the eligibility criteria for NREGA?
+What is the eligibility criteria for availing NREGA benefits?

 1. The applicant must be a resident of India.

 2. The applicant must be 18 years of age or older.

 3. The applicant must be able to provide proof of residence and identity.

 What are the types of work that can be undertaken under NREGA?